 When it comes to choosing between black stainless steel and nickel-plated collars from Herm Sprenger, there is no one "right" answer.
 Both collars have unique features and benefits that may make them a good fit for your dog.
 Ultimately, the best collar for your dog will depend on your individual needs and preferences.

-The links above are Amazon Affiliate Links meaning that if you visit their site and buy the product we will get a small commission.
-Please know that we only recommend products we truly love and would never recommend a product we don't think is incredible.
+The article above contains Affiliate Links from Amazon and other companies.
+If you visit their site and buy the product, we will get a small commission.
+Please know that we only recommend products we love and would never recommend a product we think is less than great.
 We look at and try hundreds of products before we ever recommend them to our clients!